gear-foundation/academy/docs/18-auction-coding/coding.md

                 return Ok(AuctionEvent::AuctionStarted)
             };

-            // check that owner starts the auction if tmg_owner != msg::source() {
+            // To confirm if the owner starts the auction if tmg_owner != msg::source() {
                 return Err(AuctionError::NotOwner);
             }